mxapelli/SatelliteTracker/README.md

 ## About The Project

-Project built for the subject Projects In Air Traffic Management (PGTA) of EETAC Aerospace Systems Engineering Degree.
-Capable of full decoding of EuroControl Asterix CAT10 and CAT21 messages.
-Built by Galder Arcellares,Ulises Ortega and Marc Xapelli of Group 10.
-It was built in C# using Visual Studio and the Library GMAP.net.
+Project built for my Final Degree Project at the Universitat Politecnica de Catalunya (UPC) in the Double Bachelor's Degree in Aerospace Systems Engineering and Network Engineering.
+Capable of showing the position of multiple satellites, during their full next orbit around the earth in a 2D map.
+Also capable of shwowing the observed Doppler effect and when and in which direction will the satellites will be visible for the user.
+Built entirely by Marc Xapelli with help of professor Juan José Olmos Bonafé.
+The backend was built in Python and the frontend in Javascript using Visual Studio Code.

 ## User Guide